InchanterX/lab_2_shell_M/README.md

     │            ├── constants.py              # contains constants and regular expressions
     │            ├── registry.py               # registers commands
     │            ├── tokenizer.py              # converts commands into tokens
+    │            ├── history_manager.py        # save history of used commands to .history
+    │            ├── trash_manager.py          # make backups of commands that can be undone
     │       ├── shell/                         # project building folder
     │            ├── __init__.py               #
     │            ├── shell.py                  # gather all classes in one for a simpler usage